 Ctrl + C.

 Homebrew is package management software that allows you to easily install software on Mac via the command line.
-Get it quickly and easily by typing:
+Get it quickly and easily via the instructions on their website.

 To update versions of all of your Homebrew installed packages, you just type

 brew upgrade and then